ConfettiFX/Custom-Middleware/README.md

 ## Installation

- To build Ephemeris you would need to need to download the latest version of [The Forge](https://github.com/ConfettiFX/The-Forge).
+ To build Ephemeris you would need to download the latest version of [The Forge](https://github.com/ConfettiFX/The-Forge).
 Your folder overview should look like this:

  ```
  The-Forge